windmill-labs/windmilldocs/docs/misc/4_contributing/index.md

 others can use.

-The best way to share your Windmill resources with the community is by using the [WindmillHub][wm-hub].
+The best way to share your Windmill resources with the community is by using the [Windmill Hub][wm-hub].
 There, anyone can share their Scripts, Flows, OAuth providers and Resource Types.
 If the submissions meet the quality standards, they get approved, and become available for anyone to use directly from their instance of Windmill.